Kids safely training BJJ

 Zero Bullying

 Jiu Jitsu is never used to intimidate, show off, or pressure another student.
-Not in class, not in the lobby, and not in the stairwell.
+Not in small-group class, not in the lobby, and not in the stairwell.

 What Makes a Safe Jiu Jitsu Class